tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 `Kubelet is an agent running on each node responsible of running the containers inside Pods.`

-The kubelet is an agent component running on every node in the cluster (Master and Worker Nodes). kubelet does not run as a container instead runs as a daemon, managed by systemd on each node. kubelet is responsible for registering Nodes with the API server (so kubernetes can keep track of the nodes) and building the containers inside Pods and monitor their status making sure that the container are in a healthy state.
+The Kubelet is an agent component running on every node in the cluster (Master and Worker Nodes). kubelet does not run as a container instead runs as a daemon, managed by systemd on each node. kubelet is responsible for registering Nodes with the API server (so kubernetes can keep track of the nodes) and building the containers inside Pods and monitor their status making sure that the container are in a healthy state.
 The state of containers are reported back to the control plan.
-If any container failed, it is the responsibility of the kubelet to report the status and redeploy the container and Pod if required.
+If any container failed, it is the responsibility of the Kubelet to report the status and redeploy the container and Pod if required.

 Kubelet is responsible of the following:
 - Creating, modifying, and deleting containers for the pod.